 But the problem is this works only if you have installed the kernels automatically, or if you have installed them using Software updater.
 These commands will not remove manually installed kernels.
 However, you can use some third-party utilities such as Ubuntu Tweak to remove obsolete Kernels, packages, and dependencies which are no longer necessary.
 But Ubuntu Tweak is a GUI utility, so we can't use it servers that has no Graphical mode.

-No worries, there is an another utility called ‘purge-old-kernels’ to safely remove old Kernels from your Ubuntu systems.
-This utility was created by Dustin Kirkland from Ubuntu Product and Strategy team.
-This utility will safely remove the old and unused Kernels and header packages which are not necessary anymore from your Ubuntu desktop and server.
+No worries, there is an another utility called 'purge-old-kernels' to safely remove old Kernels from your Ubuntu systems.
+This utility is created by Dustin Kirkland from Ubuntu Product and Strategy team.
+It will safely remove the old and unused Kernels and header packages which are not necessary anymore from your Ubuntu desktop and server.

-purge-old-kernels utility comes with Ubuntu 16.04 LTS by default.
-In old versions, you have to install ‘byobu’ or ‘bikeshed’ to use this utility.
+The purge-old-kernels utility comes preinstalled with Ubuntu 16.04 LTS and newer versions by default.
+In older versions, you have to install 'byobu' or 'bikeshed' to use this utility.